overture-stack/ego/docs/src/gettingstarted.rst

 Ego should now be deployed locally with the Swagger UI at http://localhost:8080/swagger-ui.html

-Alternatively, see the development :ref:`installation instruction `. instructions.
+Alternatively, see the `Installation instructions <installation.html>`_.

 How Ego Works
 -------------------------------------------
 **1. An Ego administrator configures Ego.**
     - Registers a unique client-id and application password for each application that will use Ego for Authorization.
     - Creates a policy for every authorization scope that an application will use.
     - Registers users and groups, and sets them up with appropriate permissions for policies and applications.

-**2. Ego grants secret authorization tokens to individual users to represent their permissions**
+**2. Ego grants secret authorization tokens to individual users to represent their permissions.**
     - Authorization tokens expire, and can be revoked if compromised.
     - Individuals can issue tokens for part or all of their authority, and can limit the authority to specific applications.
     - Users (and programs operating on their behalf) can then use these tokens to access services.

 **3. Individual services make a REST call to EGO to determine the user and authority represented by a token.**
     - Makes a call to Ego's check_token endpoint and validates the user's authorization to access the requested services.